My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 I found that the buttons we usually use didn't fit here .
 So I wanted to change.

-In this photo, we see the basic buttons mounted on prototype n°1, and below is a small part of the choice available to me:
+In this photo, we see the basic buttons mounted on prototype #1, and below is a small part of the choice available to me:

 jacket buttons choice

-I know I want a different button aesthetic but… which one?
-There's plenty to worry about for hours and hours and it's true that a simple button totally changes the appearance of a piece of clothing.
+I know I want a different button aesthetic but... which one?
+There's enough to rack your brains for hours and hours and it's true that a simple button completely changes the look of a garment.

-On the original jungle jackets , the buttons are unshaded green and, I assume, plastic.
-I didn't want to do the same.
-No interest.
+On the original jungle jackets , the buttons are plain green and, I assume, plastic.
+I didn't want to do that.
+No point.

-So I decided to keep it simple and am happy with the result which goes better with the jacket in my opinion.
+So I decided to keep it simple and am happy with the result which matches the jacket better in my opinion.

 brown horn buttons mounted on green jacket

-They are made of horn and their brown shades underline those of the jacket.
+They are made of horn and their brown shades highlight those of the jacket.

-Reading between the lines, you can see that it was the product department that did the dirty work and left me with the nicer ones.
+Reading between the lines, it's clear that it was the product department that did the dirty work and left me with the nicest part.

-We don't see in the video the reminders to suppliers, the last minute questions to be answered, the "Ah but it's 1 month?
-Didn't we say 15 days of delivery times instead?".
-This kind of little celebration.
+We don't see in the video the reminders to suppliers, the last-minute questions to be dealt with, the "Oh but it's 1 month?
+Didn't we say 15 days delivery time instead?".
+These kinds of little joys.
 And in all languages.

-I want to warmly thank the whole team: Julien, Charlotte, Sarah and Émilie.
-Bravo for the colossal work that you accomplish every day at BonneGueule .
+I would like to warmly thank the entire team: Julien, Charlotte, Sarah and Émilie.
+Congratulations for the colossal work you accomplish every day at BonneGueule .
 A big thank you also to Ben for the trust he places in me.

 How to wear this jacket?

-Don't be impressed: whatever your style, you can integrate it with your pieces.
+Don't be put off: whatever your style, you can integrate it with your pieces.

-I show you the 5 looks that I created with this one.
+I'll show you the 5 looks I created with this one.

 1. Simple as "hello"

-Always at least 1 accessible look, which speaks to everyone.
+Always at least 1 accessible look that speaks to everyone.

-And that meant jeans + t-shirt + tennis shoes.
+And that meant jeans + t-shirt + sneakers.

 man in green jacket and bleach jeans